5 retail trends that will change commercial property

 3. Retailers will emphasise experiences

 The over-arching trend for retail is positioning the consumer at the centre.
-Every trend for 2018 reflects this in some capacity – but none more so than the boom in experiential for consumers.
+Every trend reflects this in some capacity – but none more so than the boom in experiential for consumers.
 Evolving technology is leading to new takes on retail, with virtual showrooms and Wi-Fi enabled workspaces.

 With less need for a point of sale, stores are transforming into branded environments.
 Landlords in the commercial space will need to keep abreast of these developments so they can offer the best possible experience to potential retail tenants or investors.

 Luxury brands are already exploring this space: Louis Vuitton took the brand experience approach with a golden sun-inspired installation on its Place Vendome, Paris store.
 The inspiration came from Louis XIV known as The Sun King.
 The front of the store boasts a huge golden sun that goes to the first floor window.
 Visiting the store is intended to be an experience which will uplift the consumer.